Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Related Work

-\para{AR Visualization for Spatial Decision-Making.} Our particular interest lies in leveraging AR to support indoor spatial decision-making under time pressure, a crucial area with high-stakes applications such as emergency evacuation~\cite{Tim2022interactiveEvacuation, Sharma2020SAARIevacuation}, first response operations~\cite{zhang2024OSTARFirstResponse}, and security management~\cite{Su2024RASSAR}.
+Our particular interest lies in leveraging AR to support indoor spatial decision-making under time pressure, a crucial area with multiple applications such as emergency evacuation~\cite{Tim2022interactiveEvacuation, Sharma2020SAARIevacuation}, first response operations~\cite{zhang2024OSTARFirstResponse}, and security management~\cite{Su2024RASSAR}.
 Despite its importance, research specifically addressing time-constraint spatial decision-making in AR remains limited.
-Perhaps the closest related work involves AR-based evacuation assistance, which provides users with dynamic, context-sensitive navigation cues to safely guide them toward exits during emergencies~\cite{zhang2024OSTARFirstResponse}.
-For instance, Wächter et al.~\cite{Tim2022interactiveEvacuation} investigated AR-guided evacuation in buildings, showing that adapting AR visualizations to environmental hazards can improve evacuation efficiency and safety.
-Similarly, Sharma et al.~\cite{Sharma2020SAARIevacuation} developed AR modules to enhance situational awareness and cognitive mapping during evacuations in buildings.
+To the best of our knowledge, the most relevant work involves AR-based evacuation assistance, which provides users with dynamic, context-sensitive navigation cues to safely guide them toward exits during emergencies~\cite{zhang2024OSTARFirstResponse}.
+For instance, Wächter \etal~\cite{Tim2022interactiveEvacuation} investigated AR-guided evacuation in buildings, showing that adapting AR visualizations to environmental hazards can improve evacuation efficiency and safety.
+Similarly, Sharma \etal~\cite{Sharma2020SAARIevacuation} developed AR modules to enhance situational awareness and cognitive mapping during evacuations in buildings.